reloaddev/proton-pack/test-app/ghostbusters-wiki/README.md

 - (One time only) Run `flask --app ghostbusters_wiki db init` to create a migration repository.
 - Run `flask --app ghostbusters_wiki db migrate -m "Migration message"` to generate a migration.
 - Run `flask --app ghostbusters_wiki db upgrade` to apply the migration.
 This will most likely change your database schema.
+Often times, running a migration will also include some type of seeding, meaning that the migration will also insert data into the database.